We feel the Tervuren is a “special dog”.

 The ABTC’s Breeder Referral Chairperson, Becky Hansen, maintains a list of volunteers, both breeders and owners, as well as local club Secretaries who will be willing to assist you.
 Ask them for the names of people in your area that you can contact.
 Do not expect the Information Referral Chairperson, volunteers or club Secretaries to recommend specific breeders or to give preference for one breeder over another.
 The ABTC requires that the chairperson be impartial in sending out information.
 We will answer your questions, give you breed information, help you meet breeders, and help you ask the right questions.
 But in the end, you must make your own best informed decision.

+How do you identify a reputable breeder?
+Here is a checklist of what a reputable breeder does and does not do.
+Download file to print out.
 Once you have names and addresses, think carefully about what you want to know.
 The more information you can give a breeder, the more likely it is that you will get what you want.
 Do you want a dog you can show as well as have for a companion, or do you only want a companion?
 Do you want a male or a female?
 How old an animal do you want?